 During the surgery, you'll be asked to focus on a point of light.
 Staring at this light helps you keep your eye fixed while the laser reshapes your cornea.
 You may detect a distinct odor as the laser removes your corneal tissue.
 Some people describe smelling an odor similar to that of burning hair.

 If you need LASIK surgery in both eyes, doctors will generally conduct the procedure on the same day.

 After the procedure

-Immediately after surgery, your eye might itch, burn and be watery.
+Immediately after surgery, your eye might itch, feel gritty, burn and be watery.
 You'll probably have blurred vision.
 You generally will experience little pain, and you'll usually recover your vision quickly.

 You might be given pain medication or eyedrops to keep you comfortable for several hours after the procedure.
 Your eye doctor might also ask you to wear a shield over your eye at night until your eye heals.

 You'll be able to see after surgery, but your vision won't be clear right away.
 It takes about two to three months after your surgery before your eye heals and your vision stabilizes.
 Your chances for improved vision are based, in part, on how good your vision was before surgery.